NSombekke/Logic-LLM/improved_blogpost.md

 </table>

 #### (2) NL to LTL Conversion
-We aim to evaluate how well LLMs performs the conversion task from natural language to LTL in cases where it needs to generalize from few examples (few-shot learning).
-The evaluation consists of two stages: (1) the conversion of the natural language command into LTL, and (2) the subsequent conversion of the multiple choice options (each formlated in natural language) into runs.

-We test the parsing on two datasets.
+We test the conversion of NL to LTL on two datasets.
 The first dataset derived from the *drone planning* domain, which is priorly discussed and used for the Logic-LM LTL extension evaluation [8].
 The second dataset consists of 36 benchmark intances crafted by experts in the nl2spec study .
 Each of these examples has been selected by LTL experts to cover a variety of ambiguities and complexities.
 We use their formatted intances.(*[nl2spec original](https://github.com/realChrisHahn2/nl2spec/blob/main/datasets/expert_LTL_dataset.txt)*) In addition, we have replaced the propositions a,b,c,d to create more realistic sentences in natural language (*[nl2spec in NL](https://github.com/NSombekke/Logic-LLM/blob/main/src/LTLnl2spec/LTL2resultsGPT3.csv)*).
 For example:

 > $\mu:$ Every meal is eventually followed by dessert. $\leftrightarrow$ G(meal -> F dessert).
 >